Does therapy work?

-Yes, I currently accept Blue Cross Blue Shield of North Carolina, Aetna, TRICARE, Cigna, and Crescent.
+Yes, I currently accept Blue Cross Blue Shield of North Carolina, Aetna, and Cigna.
 However, if you choose, paying out of pocket frees us from the shackles of diagnosis, which insurance companies require, and which becomes a permanent part of your health records.
 In addition, many patients feel that mental health diagnoses, like other labels, can be misleading, stigmatizing, and dehumanizing.

 If you have health insurance through another insurance company, I am happy to provide the necessary documentation for you to file for reimbursement.
 In either case, getting the necessary help is the most important thing, so please contact me to discuss a payment scenario that works.

 What questions should I ask my insurance company about out-of-network benefits?

 - Do I have out-of-network mental health benefits?